 Some people think of a rosy complexion as a sign of good health.
 But red patches on the face may point to something more troubling—a long-lasting skin disorder called rosacea.

 Rosacea (pronounced ro-ZAY-she-ah) may start as redness on the cheeks, nose, chin or forehead.
 It might even look like an outbreak of pimples.
-But over time, the condition can worsen. can make affected skin swollen and sensitive.
+But over time, the condition can worsen.
+Heat, swelling and redness caused by the body's protective response to injury or infection. can make affected skin swollen and sensitive.
 Red, thick, bumpy skin may appear on the face, causing discomfort and distress.
 Up to half of people with rosacea also develop eye problems.
 Eyelids may become inflamed, and vision impaired.

 Rosacea affects an estimated 14 million Americans.
 The causes of rosacea are unclear.
-The condition tends to run in families, so likely play a role.
+The condition tends to run in families, so Stretches of DNA, a substance you inherit from your parents, that define characteristics such as eye color and your risk for certain diseases. likely play a role.

 Although anyone can get rosacea, lighter-skinned populations are at greater risk.
 People who blush frequently may also be more vulnerable.
 It usually first strikes in middle age, when people are between 30 and 60 years old.
 Women are 3 to 4 times more likely than men to develop rosacea, especially during menopause.
 But rosacea symptoms are generally more severe in men.

 Rosacea symptoms can come and go, flaring up for weeks or months and then subsiding.
 Over time, the facial redness can deepen and become more permanent.